redbrick/blog/posts/2024-03-04-the-fork-bombing-of-redbrick.md

 In other words:

-- the `root` user can still run as many processes as it likes
+- The `root` user can still run as many processes as it likes
-- all redbrick members (those in the `member` or `associat` groups) are limited to 128 processes per user
+- All redbrick members (those in the `member` or `associat` groups) are limited to 128 processes per user
-- every other user (`*`) including admin accounts and system processes are limited to 2048 concurrent processes per user
+- Every other user (`*`) including admin accounts and system processes are limited to 2048 concurrent processes per user

 Now we can test this by running `ulimit -u` for the given user and it should return the value we specified above.